 Minus a brief stint in waste management, my husband has been a truck driver for my kids’ entire lives.
 It’s not easy being the child of a truck driver: long hours, unpredictable schedule, worrying about his safety, and did I mention the long hours?!

-We are fortunate that my husband only gone for around 5 days, but we still worry during bad weather and busy traffic seasons.
+We are fortunate that my husband is only gone for around 5 days, but we still worry during bad weather and busy traffic seasons.
 My girls notice every bad driver and every person on their phone “Really?!
 On your phone!!”
 So when you want to cuss out a truck driver, remember that is someone’s Papa.
 And teach your kids the good ol’ “honk the horn” gesture on your summer vacation.
 It really brightens a drivers’ day 🙂

 And when your father is a truck driver, you are obsessed with all forms of transportation.
 So naturally the theme for our Letter of the Week unit was T is for Transportation!
 Trains, trucks, and tractors are the name of the game when it comes to transportation, and I have a simple three-day a week schedule for your home preschool.